OpenPhysical/BoundedContributionPolicy/README.md

 ## 📄 License

-This policy is available under the MIT License, allowing free adoption and modification for any project.
+This policy is available under the MIT Licence, allowing free adoption and modification for any project.

 ## 🤝 Contributing

 Suggestions for improving this policy are welcome.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on proposing changes.
+Please see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines on proposing changes.